AequilibraE/aequilibrae/docs/source/usageexamples.rst

     assig.set_algorithm('bfw')
     # if one wants to know what are the algorithms available
     assig.algorithms_available()  # ["all-or-nothing", "msa", "frank-wolfe", "cfw", "bfw"]

+    # To overwrite the number of iterations and the relative gap intended
+    assig.max_iter = 250
+    assig.rgap_target = 0.0001

+    # To overwrite the number of CPU cores to be used
+    assig.set_cores(3)

     # we then execute the assignment
     assig.execute()